 2. Prenatal and postnatal sensitivity.
-The pre- and postnatal toxicology database for acetamiprid includes rat and rabbit developmental toxicity studies, a 2-generation reproduction toxicity study in rats and a developmental-neurotoxicity study (DNT) study in rats.
+The prenatal and postnatal toxicology database for acetamiprid includes rat and rabbit developmental toxicity studies, a 2-generation reproduction toxicity study in rats and a DNT study in rats.
 There was no evidence of quantitative or qualitative susceptibility of rat or rabbit fetuses following in utero exposure to acetamiprid in the developmental toxicity studies.
-However, both the developmental neurotoxicity and 2-generation reproduction studies showed an increase in qualitative susceptibility of pups to acetamiprid.
-Effects in pups in the reproduction study included delays in preputial separation and vaginal opening, as well as reduced litter size, decreased pup viability and weaning indices; offspring effects observed in the developmental neurotoxicity study included decreased body weight and body weight gains, decreased pup viability and decreased maximum auditory startle response in males.
-These effects were seen in the presence of less severe maternal toxicity (decreased body weight and body weight gain.
-No evidence of increased quantitative susceptibility was observed in the studies.
+However, both the DNT and 2-generation reproduction studies showed an increase in qualitative susceptibility of pups.
+Effects in pups in the reproduction study included delays in preputial separation, vaginal opening and pinna unfolding, as well as reduced litter size, decreased pup viability and weaning indices; offspring effects observed in the DNT study included decreased body weight and body weight gains, decreased pup viability and decreased maximum auditory startle response in males.
+These effects were seen in the presence of decreased body weight and body weight gain in the maternal animals, indicating increased qualitative susceptibility of fetuses and offspring to acetamiprid.
+Quantitative evidence of increased susceptibility was not observed in any study.

-v.
-The exposure databases (dietary food, drinking water, and residential) are complete and the risk assessment for each potential exposure scenario includes all metabolites and/or degradates of concern and does not underestimate the potential risk to infants or children.
-The dietary exposure assessments were based on tolerance level residues and assumed 100 PCT.
-Empirical processing factors were used for processed commodities unless such data were not available, in which case DEEM default processing factors from Version 7.81 were used.
+iii.
+There are no residual uncertainties identified in the exposure databases.
+The dietary food exposure assessments were performed based on tolerance-level residues or anticipated residues derived from reliable field trial data.
+The PCT estimates used in the dietary assessments were derived from valid and reliable data and are unlikely to be exceeded.
 EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to acetamiprid in drinking water.
 EPA used similarly conservative assumptions to assess postapplication exposure of children as well as incidental oral exposure of toddlers.
 These assessments will not underestimate the exposure and risks posed by acetamiprid.

 E. Aggregate Risks and Determination of Safety

 1. Acute risk.
-Using the exposure assumptions discussed in this unit for acute exposure, the acute dietary exposure from food and water to acetamiprid will occupy 52% of the aPAD for children 1-2 years old, the population group receiving the greatest exposure.
+Using the exposure assumptions discussed in this unit for acute exposure, the acute dietary exposure from food and water to acetamiprid will occupy 43% of the aPAD for children 1 to 2 years old, the population group receiving the greatest exposure.

 2. Chronic risk.
-Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to acetamiprid from food and water will utilize 33% of the cPAD for children 1-2 years old, the population group receiving the greatest exposure.
+Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to acetamiprid from food and water will utilize 15% of the cPAD for children 1 to 2 years old, the population group receiving the greatest exposure.
 Based on the explanation in Unit III.C.3., regarding residential use patterns, chronic residential exposure to residues of acetamiprid is not expected.

-3. Short- and intermediate-term risk.
-Short- and intermediate-term aggregate exposure takes into account short- and intermediate-term residential exposure plus chronic exposure to food and water (considered to be a background exposure level).
-Acetamiprid is currently registered for uses that could result in short- and intermediate-term residential exposure, and the Agency has determined that it is appropriate to aggregate chronic exposure through food and water with short- and intermediate-term residential exposures to acetamiprid.
+3. Short-term and intermediate-term risk.
+Short-term and intermediate-term aggregate exposure takes into account short-term and intermediate-term residential exposure plus chronic exposure to food and water (considered to be a background exposure level).
+Acetamiprid is currently registered for uses that could result in short-term and intermediate-term residential exposure and the Agency has determined that it is appropriate to aggregate chronic exposure through food and water with short-term and intermediate-term residential exposures to acetamiprid.

 IV.
 Other Considerations